 This course will provide an overview of the basic avoidable chemicals in food that require toxicity data to support their safe use.
 This includes compounds like food additives, pesticides, flavours, veterinary medicines, nanomaterials, food supplements and compounds from packaging materials.
 The course will also explain how, based on this information a risk assessment can be performed for these avoidable chemicals in food.

-The master course consists of online knowledge clips, tutorials and e-learning.
+The master's course consists of online knowledge clips, tutorials and e-learning.
 Reading material will be provided via Blackboard.